alexprogrammr/terraform-provider-appstore/docs/resources/achievement_localization.md

 ### Required

 - `achievement_id` (String) Identifier of the achievement to associate the localization with.
+Resource will be re-created if this value is changed.
 - `after_earned_description` (String) Description of the achievement after it is earned.
 - `before_earned_description` (String) Description of the achievement before it is earned.
 - `locale` (String) Locale of the achievement localization.
+Resource will be re-created if this value is changed.
 - `name` (String) Name of the achievement.

 ### Read-Only